Coventry City F.C.: Famous supporters

 Comedian Josh Pugh grew up in nearby Atherstone and currently lives in Coventry and supports the Sky Blues.

-From the world of music, Musician Neville Staple of The Specials is also a keen supporter of the club and in 2019, appeared in a kit launch for the clubs new ‘Two Tone’ themed Third Kit.
-Tom Clarke, Andy Hopkins and Liam Watts who formed local rock band The Enemy are all big City supporters.
+Musician Neville Staple of The Specials is also a keen supporter of the club and in 2019, appeared in a kit launch for the club's new ‘Two Tone’ themed Third Kit.
+Tom Clarke, Andy Hopkins and Liam Watts who formed local rock band The Enemy are also Coventry City supporters.

-Singer/Songwriter Tom Grennan is also a fan of the club owing to his manager and agent being a Sky Blues fan.
+Singer/songwriter Tom Grennan is also a fan of the club owing to his manager and agent being a Sky Blues fan.

 The actor Graeme Hawley who is best known for playing the role of John Stape in the ITV soap opera Coronation Street is a season ticket holder at the club.
 Other famous fans include professional Darts players Steve Beaton and Steve Hine, Formula 1 mogul Eddie Jordan and Westlife member Brian McFadden.

 Malcolm In The Middle actor Frankie Muniz is reportedly a Coventry City fan, apparently owing to a producer he made friends with on the set of the film Agent Cody Banks 2.

 Politician Geoffrey Robinson is a fan of the club and once served as chairman.

 Rivalries

 Coventry's principal rivalries are with their local rivals in the English Midlands; these include Aston Villa, Leicester City, Birmingham City, West Bromwich Albion and Wolverhampton Wanderers.
 In the late 1960s and early 1970s, the rivalry with Wolverhampton was the most noteworthy – the clubs were both promoted in 1967, meeting in the Second Division championship decider, and then contested an FA Cup quarter-final six years later which was won by Wolverhampton.

-Aston Villa are Coventry's main rival.
+Aston Villa are Coventry's traditional rival.
 Historically, Aston Villa were Coventry's main rivals, however many Coventry supporters also view the rivalry with Leicester City as significant.
 This rivalry is more reciprocated due to Villa's stronger rivalry with Birmingham City.
-Coventry’s main rivals as of late is Sunderland AFC with the pair forging an unlikely rivalry in recent years despite the 206 miles between the clubs.
+Coventry's main rivals as of late are Sunderland AFC with the pair forging an unlikely rivalry in recent years despite the 206 miles between the clubs.